weaselflink/exploring-kotlin-coroutines/README.md

 ## Chapter 3

-You cannot use code that blocks threads without special precautions, since any snippet that blocks the thread for a long time blocks all coroutines on the same context.
+You cannot use code that blocks threads without special precautions, since any snippet that blocks the thread for a long time blocks a thread of the coroutine context.
+When there are no more threads left running, all coroutines will be blocked.

 __Solution 1:__ Explicitly launch a thread for each piece of blocking code ([LaunchThread.kt](src/main/kotlin/chapter3/LaunchThread.kt)).
 This can obviously only be done until we run